• Skip to primary navigation

 hand chopped tail fat added to lamb meat

-Hand chopped tail fat
+Hand-chopped tail fat

 I personally don't own a "zirh knife" (yet) so I use my Japanese knife to chop the meat and tail fat.
-As the mixture is slightly coarse when chopped with a regular knife, I put it in my Thermomix and then blitz it for 30 seconds until they bind together.
-The result is very satisfying and very close to an authentic Adana Kebab.
+As the mixture is slightly coarse when chopped with a regular knife, I put it in my Thermomix and then blitz it for 30 seconds until it binds together.

-chilli, salt and pepper paste added to lamb meat
+chilli, salt and pepper paste added to lamb meat in a glass bowl

 Make the Kebab Mixture